Koronaa/Flicks/README.md

 # Flicks
-Sample application written on Swift 5 which uses Flickr API to fetch data and shows them to the user.
+Sample application which uses Flickr API to fetch data and shows them to the user.

-Supports iOS 11+
+- Supports iOS 11+
+- Written on Swift 5.0
+- Written using MVVM
+- Includes unit testing